 In their initial form, fusion centres took the “one SOC to rule them all” approach.
 This model continues to serve decentralised organisations well, along with those that have grown quickly through merger and acquisition activity, the report said.

 In the past year, fusion centres have evolved into combined disciplines that most organisations would have deliberately separated in the past.
-The new form includes fusion centres that are preparing to combine data security monitoring and incident response and compliance reporting for the GDPR.
+The form includes fusion centres that are preparing to combine data security monitoring and incident response and compliance reporting for the GDPR.

 2. SOCs are quickly shifting to co-managed operations.